AdaGold/react-chatlog/project-docs/wave-02.md

 Implement a `ChatLog` component and update the `App` component to display an entire chat log. `ChatLog` should display a sequence of individual `ChatEntry` components.

-`ChatLog` takes one prop named `chatMessages` (which is an array).
+`ChatLog` takes one prop named `entries` (which is an array).

-At this point, we can use the entire chat message data from the JSON file to test our code as you implement each component.
+At this point, we can use the entire chat message data from the JSON file `entries.json` to test our code as you implement each component.

 ## Styling